-If you’re worried about childcare costs, this is probably the cheapest form of childcare you can get.
-If you’re lucky enough to have parents nearby who are willing and able to help with the kids, at least some of the time, then you’re definitely quids-in.
+If you’re worried about childcare costs, this is probably the cheapest form you can get.
+If you’re lucky enough to have parents nearby who are willing and able to help with your children, at least some of the time, then you’re definitely in an easier position financially speaking.

-Grandparents provide £3.9 billion of childcare every year and it is estimated that three in ten are of working age.
+Grandparents provide £7.3 billion of childcare every year and it’s estimated that four in ten are of working age.
 This means that while they are providing their families with greatly appreciated help, they are losing out on working.
 Therefore, they won’t contribute as much to their own National Insurance pot and thus their state pension could suffer.

-The kids under care must be aged 12 or under and they must be cared for 20 hours or more per week.
+The children under their care must be aged 12 or under and they must be cared for 20 hours or more per week to qualify.

-The amount of help that grandparents and other relatives like aunts and uncles give is being recognised so the government want them to benefit just like in any other caring job.
-This is why the scheme came about in the 2009 Budget.
+The amount of help that grandparents and other relatives, like aunts and uncles, provide is now starting to become recognised, so the government wants them to benefit just like anyone else working in care would.

-Instead of claiming childcare tax credit all you have to do is put on the form that the grandparents will be looking after the kids.
+Instead of claiming childcare tax credit, all you have to do is put on the form that the grandparents will be looking after the children.

 The credit scheme will stop either once the grandparents are no longer caring for the children, or the children have reached the age limit of 12.

-It is up to you and your relatives to reach an agreement on payment for the care of the children.
-But as this is not professional care, any payment should always be less than if you were paying for a childminder, nanny or nursery to take care of the kids, as these will all have professional qualifications.
+It’s up to you and your relatives to reach an agreement on payment for the care of the children.
+As this is not professional care, any payment should always be less than if you were paying for a childminder, nanny or nursery to take care of the children, as these will all have professional qualifications.

-If you feel it is only right for your relative to receive some sort of payment but they won’t accept it, the easiest thing to do will be to contribute towards activities, days out and food for the children.
-Treats for the kids are also treats for the folks so pay for them all to go swimming, to the cinema or to activity centres for one afternoon, instead of a coughing up a full wage.
+If you feel it’s only right for your relative to receive some sort of payment but they won’t accept it, the easiest thing to do will be to contribute towards activities, days out and food for the children.
+Treats for the children are also treats for the grandparents; so pay for them all to go swimming, to the cinema or to activity centres for one afternoon, instead of a paying them an agreed wage.

-And of course there are lots of things children can do with their grandparents that don’t cost anything, like going for picnics, visiting the park and learning to play balls games!
+There are, of course, lots of things children can do with their grandparents that don’t cost money, like going for picnics, visiting the park and learning to play ball games!